Showing all 9 results

 Armenia is a keyboard transcription of the Suite of popular Armenian tunes, played by Huri Arakelian (shevi) and Mardin Vartazarian (piano) on the record Arménie – Musique Instrumental (OCR 67).
 After the music was written out by ear, I arranged it freely.
 In the slow middle section, one hears imitations of Armenian folk music instruments such as the quanun (a cither-like instrument) and the duduk (a bass recorder with a week-dark timbre).

-This keyboard arrangement of Bernstein’s ‘Maria’ from the well-known musical West Side Story stands midway between a literal transcription and a free fantasy (paraphrase).
+This keyboard arrangement of Bernstein’s ‘Maria’ from the musical West Side Story stands midway between a literal transcription and a free fantasy (paraphrase).
 First one hears the theme based on the sensual rocking rhythm of the habanera, as given by Bernstein.
-Quasi-improvising, moving a little further away from the original note image, the theme is then spun around with typical pianistic accompaniment figures.
-A fragment of this arrangement can be heard under AB I-06, the third music example.
+Quasi-improvising, moving a little further away from the original, the theme is then spun around with typical pianistic accompaniment figures.
+A music example can be heard at AB I-06.